jvmncs/DeepIDS/README.md

 Approach
 ---
 We trained three neural networks, as well as a logistic regression classifier for stacking.
-All models were built with Keras running on Tensorflow.
+All models were built with [Keras](https://keras.io) on a Tensorflow backend.
 The architectures can be found in each network's respective development notebook in `develop/`.
 We trained each model using the Adam optimizer with a batch size of 32 and Keras defaults for beta hyperparameters.
 We also used early stopping monitoring validation accuracy with a patience of three epochs.
 Other hyperparameters differed for each model, and are shown below:

 |  | ReLU | SELU | ResNet | Stacker |
 | -------- | ---- | ---- | ------ | ------- |